core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The 'srv_addr' element of 'tp_info' specifies the addressing information of the server, and includes at least one element 'tp_id' which is formatted as follows.

-* 'tp_id' : this element is a CBOR integer, which specifies the transport protocol used to transport the CoAP response from the server, i.e. a multicast notification in this specification.
+* 'tp_id' : this element is a CBOR integer, which specifies the transport protocol used to transport the CoAP response from the server, i.e. a multicast notification in this document.

-   This element takes value from the "Value" column of the "CoAP Transport Information" registry defined in {{iana-transport-protocol-identifiers}} of this specification.
+   This element takes value from the "Value" column of the "CoAP Transport Information" registry defined in {{iana-transport-protocol-identifiers}} of this document.
 This element MUST be present.
 The value of this element determines:

     - How many elements are required to follow in 'srv_addr', as well as what information they convey, their encoding and their semantics.

     - How many elements are required in the 'req_info' element of the 'tp_info' array, as well as what information they convey, their encoding and their semantics.

-    This specification registers the integer value 1 ("UDP") to be used as value for the 'tp_id' element, when CoAP responses are transported over UDP.
+    This document registers the integer value 1 ("UDP") to be used as value for the 'tp_id' element, when CoAP responses are transported over UDP.
 In such a case, the full encoding of the 'tp_info' CBOR array is as defined in {{ssssec-udp-transport-specific}}.

     Future specifications that consider CoAP multicast notifications transported over different transport protocols MUST:

-    * Register an entry with an integer value to be used for 'tp_id', in the "CoAP Transport Information" registry defined in {{iana-transport-protocol-identifiers}} of this specification.
+    * Register an entry with an integer value to be used for 'tp_id', in the "CoAP Transport Information" registry defined in {{iana-transport-protocol-identifiers}} of this document.

     * Accordingly, define the elements of the 'tp_info' CBOR array, i.e. the elements following 'tp_id' in 'srv_addr' as well as the elements in 'req_info', as to what information they convey, their encoding and their semantics.

-The 'req_info' element of 'tp_info' specifies transport-specific information related to a pertinent request message, i.e. the phantom observation request in this specification.
+The 'req_info' element of 'tp_info' specifies transport-specific information related to a pertinent request message, i.e. the phantom observation request in this document.
 The exact format of 'req_info' depends on the value of 'tp_id'.

 Given a specific value of 'tp_id', the complete set of elements composing 'srv_addr' and 'req_info' in the 'tp_info' CBOR array is indicated by the two columns "Srv Addr" and "Req Info" of the "CoAP Transport Information" registry defined in {{iana-transport-protocol-identifiers}}, respectively.